knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 forgetting this is one of the most common errors you'll make::

     <?php
-        $welcomeMessage = 'AirPupnMeow.com: All the love, none of the crap!';
+        $welcomeMessage = 'All the love, none of the crap!';
     ?>

 If we refresh, nothing changes yet. that makes sense, because we haven't